-Well they are plastic tubes which you shake and break, and then they will glow – good for UV parties!
+Well they are plastic tubes which you shake and break, and then they will glow – they are fantastic for UV parties!

-Typically these are thin tubes between 10 and 14 centimeters long, although it varies with wearable glow sticks.
+Typically, these are thin tubes between 10 and 14 centimeters long, although it varies with wearable glow sticks.

 In glow sticks, the chemicals used to form the reaction are hydrogen peroxide and a combination of phenyl oxalate ester and the fluorescent dye that gives the glow stick its groovy color.

 The hydrogen peroxide is enclosed in a glass tube and it randomly floats inside the mixture which is inside the plastic glow stick.

 Two facts here that would make you the glow stick master!

-To make it last longer, put it in the freezer, the glow wont be as bright, but it will last much longer.
+To make it last longer, put it in the freezer, the glow won’t be as bright, but it will last much longer.

 To make the glow brighter, heat the glow stick up, this will cut the poor glow stick’s life considerably though.